Ariel Helwani: Career

 Having had an internship with HBO in early 2003, Helwani became a sports production assistant at the company in 2004.
 After a month-long stint at Spike TV, Helwani quit and founded his own website on October 19, 2007, JarryPark.com.
 He stated that he starting building his network by messaging every fighter he could find on Myspace.
 Helwani also worked for the websites MMA Rated, Versus.com (later NBCSports.com), and AOL's FanHouse.
 He started working at MMA Fighting, after it was bought by AOL in 2009.
 There, Helwani launched the weekly show The MMA Hour with Ariel Helwani in June 2009, which he produced and hosted.
 The dual audio and visual nature of the show was influenced by his love of The Howard Stern Show.
-Helwani also hosted the website's The MMA Beat show on YouTube and co-hosted the Sirius XM radio show Fight Club.
+Helwani also hosted the website's The MMA Beat show on YouTube and co-hosted the SiriusXM radio show Fight Club.

 Helwani served as an "MMA Insider" for Fox Sports 1's weekly UFC Tonight show and other pre- and post-event programming from 2011.
 He was fired from Fox in March 2016.
 Helwani then revealed that his position on UFC Tonight came under the condition that his paycheck had to come from the UFC's parent company, Zuffa.
 Calling it the biggest regret of his life, Helwani said he accepted the arrangement by viewing the money as coming from Fox and "filtered through" Zuffa.
 According to Helwani, "they didn't like certain things I was talking about on my show, and for going to a Bellator media event.
 But they never told me not to go, or not talk about certain things.
 The people I was really mad at were the people at FOX, who just let the UFC dictate what they were doing and not standing up for me."